When Elon Musk posted his April Fool's/Easter joke re a Tesla Bankruptcy, it appears no one was laughing.

 I appreciate that you are reading my post.
 Here, at LinkedIn, I write about board related issues - corporate strategy, human capital, reputation risk, technology, corporate governance and risk management trends.

 If you enjoyed reading this post, please click the thumbs up icon above and let me know.

 If you would like to read my regular posts then please click 'Follow' (at the top of the page).
 If we have met, do send me a LinkedIN invite.
 And, of course, feel free to also connect via Twitter and Facebook.

 If you are interested in using the Reputation Institute's RepTrak model to benchmark your reputation or in developing your reputation risk management, digital, communications or responsible investment strategies, do connect with us at RL Expert Group.

 For more on this topic, check out my other recent LinkedIn Influencer posts on the Reputation Risk Management agenda:

 About Leesa Soulodre

-As a serial en/intrepreneur, Leesa has worked for 20 years on the cutting edge of strategy, communications, technology, cybersecurity and risk consulting.
-She has advised more than 400+ multinationals and their start-ups in 19 sectors across Europe, Asia Pacific and the Americas.
-She has led companies with turnovers from $4M to $14B USD into new markets and has shared the exhilaration of one IPO, numerous exits and the hard knocks of lessons learned.
+As a serial en/intrepreneur, Leesa has worked for more than 20 years on the cutting edge of strategy and technology.
+She has advised more than 400+ multinationals and their start-ups in 19 sectors across Europe, Asia Pacific and the Americas and led companies with turnovers from $4M to $14B USD into new markets.
+She has shared the exhilaration of one IPO, numerous exits, and the hard knocks of lessons learned.